-&lt;sup>30The bootstrap was conducted as follows.
+30The bootstrap was conducted as follows.
 100 bootstrap samples of the total sample (see Table 1) were drawn ensuring that all importer-sector combinations exist in each bootstrap sample.
 This corresponds to importer-sector block-bootstrapping, and all steps of the procedure are estimated for each bootstrap sample.
 This leads to differently-sized bootstrap samples that are then used in the subsequent steps.
-This procedure accounts for the imprecision in the measurement of estimated (derived) variables that are used in later stages, such as log sales fundamentals, $\hat{f}i^s$ , or trade costs, $\hat{d}{ij}^s$ .
+This procedure accounts for the imprecision in the measurement of estimated (derived) variables that are used in later stages, such as log sales fundamentals, \hat{f}i^s , or trade costs, \hat{d}{ii}^s .

-Figure 6: Gradients w.r.t $\tau$ and w.r.t. $\eta$ with 95% confidence bounds for different levels of trade policy - technical versus non-technical trade barriers (normal density).
+FIGURE 6.
+Gradients w.r.t τ and w.r.t. η with 95% confidence bounds for different levels of trade policy-technical versus nontechnical trade barriers (normal density).

-which amounts to 0.02.
-To put the gradient into context, recall that the customary assumption in most general equilibrium models of trade is that trade policy enter trade costs log-linearly in an ad-valorem fashion.
-Hence, ad-valorem tariffs increase trade costs one for one.
-Translated to the grid defined in this exercise, a one-grid-point change in tariffs should increase log trade costs by 0.02 at any point on the grid.
-This is far below the maximum gradient of 0.3 obtained in this exercise pointing to a role of tariffs beyond the pure ad-valorem effect.
-At the same time, the gradient is effectively zero for some parts of the grid and a substantial share of the observations is placed in exactly those parts of the grid.
+parts of the grid and a substantial share of the observations is placed in exactly those parts of the grid.
 The results suggest that trade policy is rather ineffective in these cases.
-For reference, we also plot the gradient of the 'naive' regression underlying Figure 1 for different slices and adjusted to the scaling such that the gradient refers to the change in log trade costs w.r.t. a one-grid-point change.
-We refer to this as 'naive gradient' in Figure 5.
+For reference, we also plot the gradient of the "naive" regression underlying Figure 1 for different slices and adjusted to the scaling such that the gradient refers to the change in log trade costs w.r.t. a one-grid-point change.
+We refer to this as "naive gradient" in Figure 5.
 The reference illustrates that this approach entails a poor approximation for the marginal effect of changes in trade policy, in particular, in tariffs, both in terms of effect size and shape as a function of tariff levels.

 The different panels in Figure 5 illustrate nicely that a given change in trade policy has a very different effect depending on where in the outset trade policy lies at the moment of evaluation and that these differences are particularly stark when considering large-scale trade-policy changes.
-A change in tariff policy has a very strong positive effect on trade costs for very low levels of tariff barriers when non-tariff barriers are medium to high.
-This marginal effect is substantially smaller for very low levels of tariff and non-tariff barriers which might be explained by unused preference margins (see Herin, 1986, Francois et al., 2006, Estevadeordal et al., 2008, Fugazza and Nicita, 2013).
+A change in tariff policy has a very strong positive effect on trade costs for very low levels of tariff barriers when nontariff barriers are medium to high.
+This marginal effect is substantially smaller for very low levels of tariff and nontariff barriers, which might be explained by unused preference margins (see Herin (1986), Francois, Hoekman, and Manchin (2006), Estevadeordal, Freund, and Ornelas (2008), Fugazza and Nicita (2013)).
 The effort to comply with any requirements in order to obtain a preferential tariff treatment might be simply too burdensome, especially, when the gains from compliance are rather low, leading to an unused preference margin and to a less pronounced marginal impact of tariffs on trade costs and trade flows.
 In contrast, there is virtually no marginal effect of a change in tariffs when tariffs are around 10%.
-The marginal effect of a change in tariffs remains zero also beyond a tariff level of 15% for high levels of non-tariff barriers.
-However, the marginal effect becomes strongly positive for low and medium levels of nontariff barriers as we move beyond 15% and fades slowly out as we approach a level of 40%.
-The result that the marginal effect of a change in tariffs fades out for high tariff levels and, in particular, in case of high non-tariff barriers, is well in line with the literature on avoidance strategies for high barriers to trade (see Fisman and Wei, 2004; Javorcik and Narciso, 2008; Sequeira, 2016; Demir and Javorcik, 2017).
+The marginal effect of a change in tariffs remains zero also beyond a tariff level of 15% for high levels of nontariff barriers.
+However, the marginal effect becomes strongly positive for low and medium levels of non-tariff barriers as we move beyond 15% and fades slowly out as we approach a level of 40%.
+The result that the marginal effect of a change in tariffs fades out for high tariff levels and, in particular, in case of high nontariff barriers, is well in line with the literature on avoidance strategies for high barriers to trade (see Fisman and Wei (2004), Javorcik and Narciso (2008), Sequeira (2016), Demir and Javorcik (2018)).